PLAIN-ENGLISH GUIDE

 The DESIGN framework

-A practical way to define an AI assistant around one job, one workflow, and one review standard — no code required.
+A practical way to define an AI assistant around one job, one workflow, and one review standard.
+No code required.

 Learn the framework